 Explored by Paula of Paula Pins The Planet

 Florida is home to some of the most beautiful white sand & clear water beaches in the US, but if you’re looking for a less touristy option, then look no further than Honeymoon Island State Park.
-This island is located in the Tampa Bay area and is made up of North Beach, Oasis Beach, and Dog Beach — where you can bring your furry friend with you, to one of the best islands in Florida.
+This island is located in the Tampa Bay area and is made up of North Beach, Oasis Beach, and Dog Beach — where you can bring your furry friend with you.

 Spanning the island are 4 miles of pristine white sand beaches and a 3-mile hiking trail through one of the last remaining virgin slash pine forests.
-You can spend a day enjoying the scenic beaches and can also do a picnic in one of the designated areas.
+Spend a day enjoying the scenic beaches and enjoy a picnic in one of the designated areas.
 If you have more time, rent a kayak and visit Caladesi Island, which is only 15 minutes away.

-Honeymoon Island is the perfect place for outdoor lovers.
-It offers plenty of fun activities such as kayaking, swimming, fishing, biking, and hiking.
-It is also one of the best places in Florida to observe wildlife such as dolphins, manatees, turtles, rattlesnakes, and armadillos.
-The beaches in Honeymoon Island are extremely well-preserved, meaning the wildlife there lives undisturbed.
+Honeymoon Island is the perfect place for outdoor lovers, who can enjoy a plethora of fun activities such as kayaking, swimming, fishing, biking, and hiking.
+It is also one of the best places in Florida to observe wildlife like dolphins, manatees, turtles, and armadillos.
+The beaches here are extremely well-preserved, meaning the wildlife lives undisturbed.

 21. Flamenco Beach (Culebra), Puerto Rico

 🚗 How to get there: 45 mins by ferry from Ceiba, which is a 1-hour drive from San Juan, PR